RuiNeto015/RuiNeto015/README.md

 ### About me

-- 🔭 I’m currently working on improving my skills in Software Architecture.
-- 🌱 I’m currently learning Software Engineering at ISEP, Porto.
+- 🌱 I'm currently pursuing a Master's degree in Software Engineering at ISEP, Porto.
-- 👯 I’m looking to collaborate on open-source projects related to backend development and AI.
+- 👯 Also, I’m looking to collaborate on open-source projects related to backend development and AI.
 - 📫 You can reach me via email at ruineto015@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/rui-jorge-neto/).

 <!--